epfllibrary/latex-course/docs/INSTALL.md

 # Windows

-In Windows Powershell, as an admin, [install WSL](https://docs.microsoft.com/en-us/windows/wsl/install) and then install Debian or Ubuntu.
+In Windows Powershell, as an admin, [install WSL](https://docs.microsoft.com/en-us/windows/wsl/install) and then install Debian with command:

+wsl --install -d Debian

 Restart your computer.

-Launch Ubuntu or Debian.
+Launch Debian.

-Clone or pull the content of the repository into the Ubunto or Debian environment
+Clone or pull the content of the repository into the Debian environment

 In the folder latex-course, run the following commands: